gatesphere/io-symbols/README.md

 # io-symbols - Symbolic atoms for the Io Programming language

-Copyright (c) 2012, Jacob Peck, All Rights Reserved.
+Copyleft (<-) 2012, Jacob Peck, No Rights Reserved.

 ## Overview